-The professional crisis support studies have demonstrated that crisis lines are in high demand, and thus fulfiling a very important society service.
+Professional crisis support studies have demonstrated that crisis lines are in high demand, thus fulfilling a very important societal service.

-This also seems to support my earlier post, Suicide And Suicide Prevention, whereby step 2 and 10 talk about the importance of listening.
+This also seems to support my earlier article, Suicide And Suicide Prevention: Advice And Information, whereby step 2 and 10 talks about the importance of listening.
 This allows the person in distress to talk and unburden themselves, helping them to be distracted until the feelings and thoughts have passed.

 Furthermore, it’s essential to know that you have other ways of keeping yourself safe, such as creating a personal mental health safety plan.

-If you’re in a crisis or just need to reach out to someone for support, please check out my Global Crisis Lines page for a list of numbers, text, and messenger services you can contact.
+If you’re in a crisis or just need to reach out to someone for support, please check out my Global Crisis Lines and UK Crisis Lines pages for a list of numbers, text, and messenger services you can contact.
 I’m trying to add as many details for as many countries as possible, so please feel free to give me details for any I don’t have.

 I implore you, if you’re in a crisis, please reach out to a crisis line, helpline, crisis messenger service, friends, family, emergency services, or anyone.